json-api/json-api/format/index.md

 create a resource with a client-generated ID that already exists.

-A server **MUST** return `409 Conflict` when processing a `POST` request in which the resource's `type` does not match the server's endpoint.
+A server **MUST** return `409 Conflict` when processing a `POST` request in which the resource's `type` does is not among the type(s) that constitute the collection represented by the endpoint.

 ##### Other Responses <a href="#crud-creating-responses-other" id="crud-creating-responses-other" class="headerlink"></a>